Help

 Nationality: American

-Stephen Collins Foster known also as "the father of American music", was an American songwriter known primarily for his parlor and minstrel music.
+Stephen Collins Foster known as "the father of American music", was an American composer known primarily for his parlour and folk music during the Romantic period.
 He wrote more than 200 songs, including "Oh!
-Susanna", "Hard Times Come Again No More", "Camptown Races", "Old Folks at Home" ("Swanee River"), "My Old Kentucky Home", "Jeanie with the Light Brown Hair", "Old Black Joe", and "Beautiful Dreamer", and many of his compositions remain popular today.
-He has been identified as "the most famous songwriter of the nineteenth century" and may be the most recognizable American composer in other countries.
+Susanna", "Hard Times Come Again No More", "Camptown Races", "Old Folks at Home" ("Swanee River"), "My Old Kentucky Home", "Jeanie with the Light Brown Hair", "Old Black Joe", and "Beautiful Dreamer".
+Many of his compositions remain popular today.

 All Genres: Foster, S